veldre/VueJS_projects/monster_deathmatch_game/README.md

 - health bars
 - hit power bars
 - monster`s hits are stronger but player has healings and special attacks
+- logging system for each move made by player and monster

 ### My Linkedin
 - https://www.linkedin.com/in/jurgis-veldre/